 Abstract Noun Examples: Happiness, goodness, honesty, movement, poverty, size, youth, revenge, choice, etc.

-The nouns refer to people or things which can be counted, e.g., day, brother, notebook, boy, girl, pen, dog, etc.
+Countable Noun: The nouns refer to people or things that can be counted, e.g., day, brother, notebook, boy, girl, pen, dog, etc.

 Note: These Nouns make up the largest group of Nouns in English